esamattis/lean-redux/README.md

 #### `options` keys

-- `scope: string|Array` Scope the component to a part of the state.  deep scopes can be defined with arrays.
+- `scope: string|Array` Scope the component to a part of the state.
+Deep scopes can be defined with arrays.
 Works like paths in [Lodash](https://lodash.com/docs/4.16.4#set).
 If `scope` is passed as a prop from the parent component it will override the value defined here.